bijish-js/terminal-gpt/README.md

 To add your OpenAI API key to the configuration file, run the command `terminal-gpt-add-key your_api_key_here`.
 This will add your API key to the `config.json` file located in the GPT-in-Terminal installation directory.

 **Note:** You must have write permissions to the `config.json` file to add your API key.

+### Check API Key Usage

+To check the usage of your API key between a specific date range, run the following command:
+`terminal-gpt-check-usage <start_date> <end_date>`

+Replace `<start_date>` and `<end_date>` with dates in the format "yyyy-mm-dd".
+For example:
+`terminal-gpt-check-usage "2023-01-01" "2023-01-31"`

+This command will display the usage details of your API key between January 1st, 2023 and January 31st, 2023.